publicprofilelily/GroupBlue/README.md

-# Week 19.
-Software Project Management, Agile and Scrum, and UML Diagrams.
+# Software Project Management: Utilization of Agile and Scrum and UML-Diagrams.

-The goal of the project is to create a frontend project.
+The goal of the project is to create a frontend project and showcase different software project management tools.

-We need to:
+Basic Requirements:
 - Decide what to do
-- Create plan
+- Create a plan
-- Create UML Diagrams
+- Create a UML-Diagram
-- Start a project
+- Start project
 - Divide it by part and who is responsible which part
 - Daily Scrum Meetings
 - Prepare Topics and discussing topics